afollestad/material-dialogs/README.md

 ```

 The names are self explanatory for the most part.
 The `widgetColor` method is discussed in a few other
-sections of this tutorial, it applies to progress bars, check boxes, and radio buttons.
-Also note
+sections of this tutorial, it applies to progress bars on all API levels, along check boxes and radio
-that each of these methods have 3 variations for setting a color directly, using color resources, and
+buttons (on API 22 and above due to limitations).
+Also note that each of these methods have 3 variations
-using color attributes.
+for setting a color directly, using color resources, and using color attributes.

 ###### Selectors